mesosphere/dcos-docs-site/pages/services/edge-lb/1.2/cli-reference/dcos-edgelb-status/index.md

 ---

 # Description
 The `dcos edgelb status` command returns a list of load-balancer task information associated with a pool, such as agent IP address, task ID, etc.
-Lists the names of each running load balancer instance in a pool.

 # Usage